-If you ever felt that your hair looks dirty after care – it means you used a leave-in product incorrectly.
+If you've ever felt that your hair looks dirty after care – it means you used a leave-in product incorrectly.
 Leave-in hair products are a powerful tool for restoration, protection, and shine, but only with proper application.
-Today we will tell you how to choose and use leave-in products correctly so that they work instead of weighing down your strands.
-Such products work without greasiness, clumping, or the effect of "not washing my hair for three days".
+Today we'll explain how to choose and use leave-in products correctly so that they work rather than weigh down your strands.
+Such products work without greasiness, clumping, or the effect of "not washing your hair for three days".

-Leave-in care is the final or intermediate stage in hair care that remains on the strands until the next wash.
-It does not rinse out with water and works throughout the day: nourishing, protecting, smoothing, and providing shine.
-Unlike masks or conditioners, these products do not require rinsing, which means they are convenient to use and can become part of daily care.
+Leave-in care is the final or intermediate step in hair care that remains on the strands until the next wash.
+It does not rinse out with water and works throughout the day: nourishing, protecting, smoothing, and adding shine.
+Unlike masks or conditioners, these products do not require rinsing, which means they are convenient to use and can become part of your daily care routine.

 protection from hair dryers, sun, wind, cold;